odalic/odalic-docker/readme.md

 ## Useful Docker commands

-Please navigate to the dockerfile in your Docker console.
-You can build the Docker image by executing:
+To build Odalic Docker image, navigate to the dockerfile in your Docker console and execute:

 ```
 docker build --tag odalic:latest .